cashapp/misk/misk/web/@misk/common/README.md

 $ yarn add @misk/common
 ```

 - Using the common vendors libraries and styles.
-We use [`copy-webpack-plugin`](https://github.com/webpack-contrib/copy-webpack-plugin) to copy the compiled `vendor.js` file into build folder.
+We use [`copy-webpack-plugin`](https://github.com/webpack-contrib/copy-webpack-plugin) to copy the compiled `vendor.js` and `styles.js` files into build folder.
   - Install [`copy-webpack-plugin`](https://github.com/webpack-contrib/copy-webpack-plugin)

     ```bash